Steam-Locomotive/PicoCTF-2014-Write-ups/miscellaneous/tyrannosaurus_hex.md

 ### Details ###

-Wolfram alpha has base conversion built in.
+WolframAlpha has base conversion built in.
 [Here](http://www.wolframalpha.com/input/?i=base+conversion&a=*MC.~-_*ExamplePage-&f2=23&f=BaseConversion.numToConvert%5Cu005f23&f3=2&f=BaseConversion.toBase%5Cu005f2&a=*FVarOpt.1-_**-.***BaseConversion.fromBase---.*--) is the help page.
-Following there syntax, we can put in [`0xac06e9ba`](http://www.wolframalpha.com/input/?i=0xac06e9ba).
+Following their syntax, we can enter [`0xac06e9ba`](http://www.wolframalpha.com/input/?i=0xac06e9ba).

-In a programming language like python, we use the [`int`](https://docs.python.org/2/library/functions.html#int) function.
+This conversion can also be preformed in other languages, such as python with the [`int`](https://docs.python.org/2/library/functions.html#int) function.
 The first argument is the string to convert.
 The second argument is the base to interpret in.
 Therefore, we put